Cray-HPE/docs-csm/operations/network/management_network/aruba/ospfv2.md

 ## Expected results

-1. Administrators can enable OSPF globally on the switch
+* Administrators can enable OSPF globally on the switch.
-1. Administrators can enable OSPF on the loopback, SVI or routed interfaces
+* Administrators can enable OSPF on the loopback, SVI or routed interfaces.
-1. The output of the `show` commands looks correct
+* The output of the `show` commands looks correct.

 [Back to Index](../README.md)